Hagar-Soliman/Segregation_Distortion_Mapping/README.md

 Sorted files are smaller in size and faster to process; this is why the downstream tools require sorted files.
 The cleaning step removes aligned sequences with low scores.

-Our lab already has the index for the reference genome in the same direcotry, so don't worry about making an index.
+Our lab already has the index for the reference genome in the same directory, so don't worry about making an index.
+## Step 5: SNP Calling
+Run: `step5_VCF.sh` and `bam_list_loop.sh` to make the bam list.

+Software: `BCFtools` and `SAMtools`

+Input: a .txt list of full paths to all the bam files needed for this VCF.
+I have created a loop that can make this list for you.

+**Note:** This script DOES NOT filter the VCF and keeps multiallelic variants (i.e., does not filter to only keep biallelic sites).
+I also added two extra lines to create an index and a summary statistics file.
+The reason why this script does not do any filtering is that it can create a "raw" VCF that then can be filtered to different software depending on their requirements.